Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 7. Soil Issues

-Soil that is too dense or too dry can cause Monstera leaves to start curling.
+Soil that is too dense or too dry can cause Monstera leaves to curl.

-If the soil is too dry, the plant will start to draw water out of its leaves in an attempt to compensate.
+If the soil is too dry, the plant will start to draw water out of its leaves in an attempt to compensate, also causing curled leaves.

 How To Fix It

-This will help to loosen the soil and make it more porous, which will allow the roots to better access water and nutrients.
+This will help to loosen the soil and make it more porous, allowing the roots to access water and nutrients better.

 Root bound means that the plant’s roots have become so tightly packed that they can no longer properly absorb water and nutrients from the soil.